karaokemugen/karaokemugen-app/README.md

   * In private mode (default) songs added by users are directly played one after the other in the current playlist
   * In public mode, songs are added to a suggestion list.
 It's up to the admin to add songs from this list.
 * Export/import playlists
-* REST API so you can develop custom clients or web interfaces.
+* REST API so you can create custom clients or web interfaces.
 * And many other things!
 Check out the [feature list](http://mugen.karaokes.moe/en/features.html)

 ## How it works